Sustainable Weight Loss: 12 Key Habits

 • Weigh yourself occasionally, but focus on overall well-being, not just the scale.

-A support system, whether friends, family, or a health coach can also boost accountability.
+A support system, whether friends, family, a health coach, or an app, these can all boost your feeling of accountability.
 They can cheer you on and help you stay focused.

 A strict diet can lead to frustration and burnout.
 Healthy eating should include your favorite foods—in moderation.
 Allowing small treats helps prevent feelings of deprivation.